ARTI-c700/Image_color_clustering/README.md

 -------------------------------------------------------------
 DBSCAN algorithm is the main approach applied in this system A quick explanation of how it works:
+The algorithm works by dividing the data into density-based clusters, where a cluster is defined as a region of high density surrounded by a region of low density.
+The algorithm takes two parameters: epsilon (ε), the maximum distance between two points for them to be considered part of the same cluster, and minPts, the minimum number of points needed to form a dense region.

+The steps of the DBSCAN algorithm are:
 1. Select an arbitrary point p from the data set that has not yet been visited.
 2. Take all points that are ε from p and add them to the new cluster.
 3. If the number of points in the cluster is less than minPts, mark p as a noise point and move to the next unwatched point.